dhis2/dhis2-docs-implementation/content/reference_implementation/laboratory-interoperability.md

 result belongs to a named case, or an aggregate one, where results are counted.
 This is the first decision because it settles whether matching is needed at all, and matching is where most of the cost of laboratory interoperability sits.

-**Option A: case-based surveillance, into Tracker.** Each result belongs to an individual case record.
+**Option A: case-based surveillance, into tracker.** Each result belongs to an individual case record.
 Necessary when a named case needs its result — case management, contact tracing, clinical follow-up, line-listed reporting.
 Every decision that follows about identifiers and matching applies, and this is where the effort goes.

 **Option B: aggregate surveillance, into a data set.** Results arrive as counts by facility and period rather than as individual records.
 Matching disappears entirely, and usually so do patient identifiers crossing the boundary.
-The pipeline is still fetch, transform and write, but the hard parts move rather than vanish: aligning periods, mapping the laboratory's organisation units onto the DHIS2 hierarchy, and making re-runs safe so figures are not double counted.

 **Option C: case-based in, aggregate out.** Import individual results into Tracker for case management and derive aggregate reporting from them inside DHIS2.
 Often the right end state, but only once the case-based path is justified on